percona/pmm/doc/source/qan.rst

 default, |qan| shows the top *ten* queries ranked by :term:`%GTT` (Grand total time).
 Each query displays three essential metrics: *Load*, *Count*, and *Latency*.
-Also queries which are newly seen within the the time range selected are highlighted with a blue color for their better noticeability.
+Also queries which are newly seen within the the time range selected are highlighted with a blue color for quicker identification.

 Also it worth to mention that |qan| data come in with typical 1-2 min delay, though it is possible to be delayed more because of specific network condition